 The first weeks have been quite exhausting.
 I wasn't allowed to bend the knee, had to walk with crutches and after all, the pain was more intense than I thought.
 With the days passing I could start swimming with pullbuoy, increasing the strength training and doing some one-legged-spinning.
 It was helping me a lot that I could still do some activities!
 I started investing more time into school and friends and my life was still very comfortable.

 And now?
-Today I'm walking normally, my knee flexion is around 120°, I'm swimming faster than ever before, was running my first aquajogging-longjogg and stopped weight training because my shouldermuscels are getting too fat ;) My physio and doctor are very happy with the developement, in 4 weeks I can start running on the anti-gravity-treadmill and every day I'm working on my leg strength and proprioception.
+Today I'm walking normally, my knee flexion is around 120°, I'm swimming faster than ever before, I was running my first aquajogging-longjogg and stopped weight training because my shouldermuscels are getting too big ;) My physio and doctor are very happy with the developement, in 4 weeks I can start running on the anti-gravity-treadmill and every day I'm working on my leg strength and proprioception.

 Concerning the national team, I'm still part of it but only "on paper", I won't be participating at any event in 2019.

 The first 4 weeks I was mentally taking it very easy and professional, I was just looking forward and was happy with my situation.
 But then I started doubting and questioning, I was caught by some desperation and realizing what it really means for an elite athlete - and the time seemed like not moving forward, it was not possible to imagine that in one year I should be back running, it was not even possible to remember how running was feeling.
 And this was the moment when I got caught by all the feelings and fears that have been missing all the time since the diagnose.